hajekj/OfflineFindRecovery/README.md

 1. The script will produce `discovery-output.csv` file containing all the discovered devices around, but the command-line will output only if the targeted device is found

 #### Actual search
 Go to the last location of your device from Find My map.
 The sooner the better, the Bluetooth Low Energy broadcast works when your device is not connected to the internet, but it also drains battery.
 Start walking around slowly.
 From our tests, the beacon can be picked up every 2 seconds up to 5 minutes, depending on your distance and the surrounding area.
 Once you pick up the beacon's signal, try to find a bearing by walking around and comparing signal strength.
 The lower the RSSI, the closer you are.
-Remember that the signal can bounce around objects etc.
+Remember that the signal can bounce around objects etc. The strength and reception varies - for example, I can pick up the signal one floor below, but not from the outside etc. It certainly takes time to locate the device.

+You could also create a heatmap from the data with a little bit of effort and Excel spreadsheet from the CSV data outputted.

 ### BONUS: 4.
 Location history
 You can retrieve up to 7 days of location history via Offline Find.
 This is useful if you want to figure out where was the device moving.
 This is an advanced thing process, so do this only when you are confident with your technical skills.